top of page

 Team Role

-I worked on the user experience research, UI/UX, written proposals, and presentation.
-I also project managed, organizing and creating target goals to ensure project deliverables.
+I contributed to the user experience research, UI/UX, written proposals, and presentation slides.
+I also spearheaded project management throughout the process, organizing and creating target goals to ensure project deliverables.
+During the pitch, I presented the project.

 Inspiration